waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

     2) Piping, use output from one program as input for another
     3) Disk usage to keep an eye on ones hard disk space.

-  - Silly and simple scripts can be used as tools.
+  - Shorten query development time with JOSM and silly scripts is possible.

   - Program "geometry2wkt" was introduced to view query result.